nummacway/gb300-sf2000-tool/README.md

 - _Duplicate..._ duplicates the file.
 Useful before applying an IPS patch.
 You cannot duplicate multicore files because the _Duplicate as multicore_ feature does the same (see below).
 - _Compress_ and _Decompress_ do what they say.
 Note that _Decompress_ deletes the thumbnail for good.
-- If you are viewing a compressed file containing a `.nes` or `.nfc` ROM, you can change the emulator in a submenu called _NES/FC Stock Emulator_ because the GB300 has two.
+- If you are viewing a compressed file containing a `.nes` or `.nfc` ROM, you can change the emulator in a submenu called _NES/FC Stock Emulator_ because the GB300 has two (even v2).
 FCEUmm generally has better compatibility, whereas wiseemu/libvrt supports VT02 and VT03.
 For example, Galaxian suffers from screen tearing in wiseemu, but is fine in FCEUmm.
 Do not change this VTxx ROMs, as FCEUmm cannot run them.
 This feature is not available for `.unf` and `.fds` ROMs because wiseemu does not support these.
 - _Duplicate as multicore..._ adds the ROM again.
 Despite the name of the feature, you can also opt to add the ROM for stock emulators.
 This feature does not work with compressed files because multicore does not support them and for stock emulators, you can use the normal _Duplicate..._ feature.
 - _Per-Game Core Config..._ allows you to set multicore options for this ROM.
 This includes Gambatte's palette.
 Do note that multicore's per-game configuration feature ignores the extension and path.